Thirst for craft beer brews opportunities

 Sourcing local raw ingredients

-Vancouver Island growers are currently producing 40 per cent of the 1,200 tonnes of barley that the brewery uses each year; the rest is sourced from the B.C.
+Vancouver Island growers are currently producing 40% of the 1,200 tonnes of barley that the brewery uses each year; the rest is sourced from the B.C.
 Peace River region.
 The company is actively pursuing new growers on the Island and promoting barley as a rotational crop to get more acreage into production.

 “It’s not like there’s a shortage of malt barley in Canada, but there’s a shortage of Vancouver Island barley,” Rashleigh says.
 “With the local market right now, they basically can use anything producers can grow.
 It doesn’t necessarily pay a lot more, but it feels good to be part of the food and beverage industry.”